Judith Clingan - a short history in pictures

 Judith has written many poems and libretti for her own songs and larger musical works, receiving Australia Council Literature Board funding for several.
-For the last twenty years Judith has been writing scripts for Imagine Music Theatre workshops for children and young people, which have been performed around the world.
+Across the decades, she has written more than 100 scripts for Imagine Music Theatre workshops for children and young people, as well as for her other community groups, and schools, which have been performed around the world.

 Through her performances in many operas, directed by innovative Australian practitioners, Judith gained the impetus to direct her own productions.
 She studied drama and set design in Canberra, at NIDA and in the UK.
 She has been the stage director as well as the musical director for many operas and music theatre works which have toured Australia and overseas.

 Basically, Judith loves teaching anything she loves to anyone who loves learning.
 She has taught music to all ages from three years to the elderly; all stages from total beginner to tertiary level composition and music education, as well as working with people with varying abilities.
 Through Wayfarers Australia tours and her Imagine Music Theatre workshops every school holidays in Canberra, she has encouraged children from six years up to explore singing, instrumental work, composition, acting, direction, creative writing, lighting, set design and visual art.
 And often young people who have enjoyed these processes as children have stayed with her and become her assistant teachers.

 AWARDS AND OTHER RECOGNITION